40 Examples of Amazing Transformations of Urban Spaces: Before and After

 24. St. Louis Church

-The St. Louis Church in Memphis Tennessee was first built in the late 1950’s with an, back-then, modern design.
+The St. Louis Church in Memphis Tennessee was first built in the late 1950s with a back-then, modern design.
 The original construction didn’t let much natural light into the building and in 2014 it was time to give the Church a makeover.

 25. Holy Name of Jesus Church

 The Catholic church located in Brooklyn raised nearly 1 million USD to be able to restore the building and give the altar a new look.

 What visitors previously described as ‘upside down’ hockey sticks, has now made a place for a marble centrepiece which brings life into the historical place.

 A lot of the renovation was done by the parishioners themselves giving back to their community.

 In 2014 the church opened again for its first mass with its brand new altar.